 An international observance is a great opportunity to educate yourself and others about a topic you might be interested to learn more about.
 Research content related to safe sanitation facilities, such as documentaries, videos, podcasts, articles and more.

 Once you’ve built a strong foundation on the topic, organise a World Toilet Day-themed trivia event as a team-building activity with your colleagues, or a game to play with your friends on a Friday night.

 There are many charities which are working towards providing communities around the globe with the water resources and sanitation they need to improve the health of children and families.

-You may wish to donate Gifts for Good, ChildFund’s range of charity gifts, which includes the option to support the construction of a deepwater borehole system.
-The water provided from the borehole system will be the first step in providing a community with safe sanitation facilities
+You may wish to donate Gifts for Good, ChildFund Australia’s range of charity gifts, which includes the option to donate a deepwater borehole system.
+The water provided from the borehole system will be the first step in providing a community with safe sanitation facilities.

 Make a difference this World Toilet Day

 World Toilet Day isn’t just about toilets.
 It’s about the role toilets play in keeping each and every one of us healthy, and improving global access to safe sanitation facilities.
 We recommend that you have fun with this observance, get yourself and others involved, and express gratitude for something as simple as having a toilet.